Does Welltower Seem Predictable?

 I always recommend that you protect your positions with insurance (option).

-The following ETFs maintain significant exposure to Welltower Inc ; The Long-Term Care ETF (NASDAQ: OLD); iShares Residential Real Estate Capped ETF (NYSEARCA: REZ); iShares Cohen & Steers REIT ETF (NYSEARCA: ICF); Real Estate Select Sector SPDR Fund (NYSEARCA: XLRE); SPDR Dow Jones REIT ETF (NYSEARCA: RWR); Schwab U.S. REIT ETF (NYSEARCA: SCHH); Wilshire US REIT ETF (NYSEARCA: WREI); Vanguard REIT ETF (NYSEARCA: VNQ); First Trust S&P REIT Index Fund (NYSEARCA: FRI); iShares Core U.S. REIT ETF (USRT); Cohen & Steers Global Realty Majors ETF (NYSEARCA: GRI); iShares U.S. Real Estate ETF (NYSEARCA: IYR); FIDELITY MSCI REAL ESTATE INDEX ETF (NYSEARCA: FREL); SPDR Dow Jones Global Real Estate ETF (NYSEARCA: RWO); iShares Global REIT ETF (NYSEARCA: REET)
+The following ETFs maintain significant exposure to Welltower Inc.: Long-Term Care ETF (NASDAQ: OLD); iShares Residential Real Estate Capped ETF (NYSEARCA: REZ); iShares Cohen & Steers REIT ETF (NYSEARCA: ICF); Real Estate Select Sector SPDR Fund (NYSEARCA: XLRE); SPDR Dow Jones REIT ETF (NYSEARCA: RWR); Schwab U.S. REIT ETF (NYSEARCA: SCHH); Wilshire US REIT ETF (NYSEARCA: WREI); Vanguard REIT Index Fund (NYSEARCA: VNQ); First Trust S&P REIT Index Fund (NYSEARCA: FRI); iShares Core U.S. REIT ETF (USRT); Cohen & Steers Global Realty Majors ETF (NYSEARCA: GRI); iShares U.S. Real Estate ETF (NYSEARCA: IYR); Fidelity MSCI Real Estate Index ETF (NYSEARCA: FREL); SPDR Dow Jones Global Real Estate ETF (NYSEARCA: RWO); iShares Global REIT ETF (NYSEARCA: REET).

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.